chennanni/note-tech/java/collection/index.md

 };
 ```

-**race condition**: race condition only occur when multiple threads update shared resources
+**Race condition**: race condition only occur when multiple threads update shared resources

-**thread safety**: if a resource is created, used and disposed within the control of the same thread, and never escapes the control of this thread, the use of that resource is thread safe
+**Thread safety**: if a resource is created, used and disposed within the control of the same thread, and never escapes the control of this thread, the use of that resource is thread safe

-**immutability**: immutable object is thread-safe, but the use/reference of it may not be
+**Immutability**: immutable object is thread-safe, but the use/reference of it may not be

 ### Daemon Thread